 “I’ve learned through experience that life is never that bad.
 The secret is just paying attention to how you feel and not letting anyone else dictate what in your heart you know is right.” – Dana Plato

-At a very young age of 14, Dana Plato began her career by playing the role of Kimberley Drummond on the sitcom ‘Diff’rent Strokes’.
-Her debut got her instant fame and she soon became a fan favorite.
+At a very young age of 14, Dana Plato began her career by playing the role of Kimberley Drummond on the sitcom ‘Diff’rent Strokes.’
+Her debut got her instant fame, and she soon became a fan favorite.
 Post this, she appeared in some not-so-well-known movies and shows and later even tried her hand in the adult industry, modeling for Playboy.
-However, her success was short-lived and things got even worse for her when her own accountant ran away with a huge sum of her money right after her divorce.
-On May 8, 1999, at the age of 34, the actress overdosed on prescription medicines and committed suicide.
+However, her success was short-lived, and things got even worse for her when her own accountant ran away with a huge sum of her money right after her divorce.
+On May 8, 1999, at the age of 34, the actress overdosed on prescription medicines and died by suicide.

 5. George Reeves (1914-1959)

 “Knock the ‘T’ off the Can’t.” – George Reeves